Skip to content

 2. The host receives frames and implements a small userspace network stack.

-5. For TLS flows, the host performs a controlled MITM so it can see the HTTP request inside TLS and apply the same policy/hook pipeline.
+6. For TLS flows, the host performs a controlled MITM so it can see the HTTP request inside TLS and apply the same policy/hook pipeline.

-This is the reason Gondolin can:
+For HTTP/TLS-mediated flows, this is the reason Gondolin can:

 • enforce allowlists by hostname